 - Not subject to any reimbursement limit on adjudication under the Low Cost Alternative Program or Reference Drug Program.

 The Full Payment Policy does not apply when the drug, substance, or related service

 - Is not a PharmaCare benefit

 - Adjudicates as a partial PharmaCare benefit under the Low Cost Alternative Program or Reference Drug Program

 - Is exempt from the Full Payment Policy

 The following products are exempted from the Full Payment Policy:

 - cystic fibrosis nutritional supplements/vitamins

-- diabetes supplies (insulin pumps and supplies, needles and syringes, continuous glucose monitors and blood glucose test strips)
+- diabetes supplies (insulin pumps and supplies, needles and syringes, continuous/flash glucose monitors and blood glucose test strips)